petrvanblokland/DesignDesignSpace/Site.md

 #### What can you do in 1 day?

-* Play a design game
+* Play a design game;
-* Design a model exhibition space
+* Design a model exhibition space;
-* Sketch the basics of a corporate identity
+* Sketch the basics of a corporate identity;
 * Design a gridded page or a scripted info-graphic
-* Draw couple of <a href="http://typecooker.com" target="External">TypeCooker</a> words with feedback
+* Draw a couple of <a href="http://typecooker.com" target="External">TypeCooker</a> words with feedback;
-* Write code for a DrawBot animation
+* Write code for a DrawBot animation;
 * Examine how to select one of the above.

 #### In 1 week?

-* Study typographic parameters
+* Study typographic parameters;
-* Research, write, design and present a mini-thesis about…
+* Research, write, design and present a mini-thesis about a topic of your choice;
-* Design a simple corporate identity
+* Design a simple corporate identity;
-* Or program the manual in PageBot
+* Or program the manual in PageBot;
-* Simulate a graphic design studio
+* Simulate a graphic design studio;
+* Design a design game and run it;
 * Fill a Moleskine with 100 sketch pages.
 Then select the best.

 #### In 1 month?
-* Develop a PageBot publication
+* Develop a PageBot publication;
-* Improve your sketching skills
+* Improve your sketching skills;
-* Make some RoboFont tools
+* Make some RoboFont tools;
-* Design design education tools, such as games and feedback models
+* Design design education tools, such as games and feedback models;
 * Do almost any design project that can be done in a month.

 #### In 1 year?
-* Become an independent typographer with some experience.
+* Become an independent typographer with noticable experience;
-* Improve experience as type designer.
-Or design educator.
+* Improve your experience as type designer.
+Or as design educator;
-* Design Variable Font design spaces.
+* Design Variable Font design spaces;
-* Become a designer, who knows how to write code.
+* Become a designer, who knows how to write code;
-* Or how to communicatie with professional programmers
+* Or how to communicatie with professional programmers;
 * You can ask a lot of relevant questions to yourself.
-Accepting that the answers take some more time.
+Accepting that the answers take some more time;
 * Design deep spaces.

 ~~~Python
 box = page['Footer']
 ~~~
 Let us know that you think.
-Or if you have any questions for us. <a href="mailto:buro@petr.com">buro@petr.com</a>
+What questions do you have for us. <a href="mailto:buro@petr.com">buro@petr.com</a>

 ~~~Python
 page = doc.newPage(title='How', name='how.html', template='home')